Hunt pair guilty after secret filming

 Video

-Two people have been convicted of animal cruelty after foxes were thrown to hounds at a hunting kennels.
+Paul Oliver and Hannah Rose were convicted of animal cruelty after throwing live foxes to hunting dogs.

-Paul Oliver, master of hounds at South Herefordshire Hunt, his partner and kennel maid Hannah Rose were convicted at Birmingham Magistrates' Court.

-Evidence was obtained by the Hunt Investigation Team (HIT) using covert cameras and a tracking device.

 -